 Use of climate-friendly energy sources

 When concluding new electricity supply contracts, we verify that climate-friendly energy sources such as wind power, hydropower and solar energy are included in the mix and, where possible, we replace fossil fuels with renewable forms of energy.
-As a result, all the electricity used at our locations in Switzerland in 2016 was derived from renewable sources.
+As a result, all the electricity used at our locations in Switzerland in 2017 was derived from renewable sources.
 In many of our other locations around the world, electricity from renewable sources accounts for part of the energy mix provided by local utilities.
-In 2016, Credit Suisse consumed a total of 256 million kilowatt-hours of electricity generated from renewable sources.
-This corresponds to 56% of our global electricity consumption.
+In 2017, Credit Suisse consumed a total of 321 million kilowatt-hours of electricity generated from renewable sources.
+This corresponds to 76 percent of our global electricity consumption.
 To further increase our use of climate-friendly energy sources, we also acquired renewable energy certificates (RECs) for five Credit Suisse offices in Italy, Poland, the US, Hong Kong and India in 2017.
 As a result of systematically pursuing our four-pillar strategy, our net global greenhouse gas emissions decreased by 41 percent in comparison to 2015, and by compensating the remaining emissions through ERCs we again achieved greenhouse gas neutrality.

 Purchase of emissions certificates to offset greenhouse gas emissions